03 Jan 2021 12:19 - 10 Jul 2021 10:23

 from procedural thinking

-- Modern nihilism is largely a side-product of the success of the Enlightenment.
-All that rationalism and materialism left a god-shaped hole in the human mind.
-Nietzsche was the most accurate diagnostician of this ailment, but pretty much everybody is aware of it.
-I come from a background of fairly radical materialism – my late advisor Marvin Minsky delighted in calling humans "meat machines".
-I think this was mostly to deliberately needle humanists, who were incapable of appreciating that machines can be wonderfully intricate embodiments of intelligence.
-He was not a nihilist, but the materialist concept of mind that he advocated seemed that way from the outside.
+- I come from a background of fairly radical materialism – my late advisor Marvin Minsky delighted in calling humans "meat machines".
+I think this was mostly to deliberately needle his humanist enemies, who were incapable of appreciating that machines can be wonderfully intricate embodiments of intelligence.
+He was not a nihilist, but the materialist concept of mind that he advocated could seem that way from the outside.

 from Play as a Cognitive Primitive